Daniel J. Frey

 Believing in a certainty passed down through the generations that white makes right.

-How can we appeal to those that have locked their minds with the shackles of hate?
+How can we appeal to those who have locked their minds with the shackles of hate?

 How do we get hearts to open to feel once again what it means to be human?